 The dissertation (60 credits) enables students to do an in-depth piece of work using a systematic review, an extended literature review or an analysis of primary or secondary data in an area of interest to them.
 The purpose of the dissertation is to facilitate the application of learning from the taught and optional modules and the development of skills for independent research and dissemination.

-In the 2008 Research Assessment Exercise, the Department of Health Sciences was rated equal first in the UK for Health Services Research.
 Our course management team is made up of a group of experts who not only provide a strategic overview to keep the course relevant, current and challenging but who also actively engage in world class research.

 Dr Amanda Mason-Jones (Programme Lead) and Senior Lecturer in Global Public Health has a background in public health and epidemiology and health services research and has worked for many years in South Africa.
 She leads the postgraduate Global Public Health module.
 Her research focus is child and adolescent public health and particulary risk, resilience and the influence of environmental factors in the health and well-being of young people.
 She holds honorary positions at Adolescent Health Research Unit at the Department of Child and Adolescent Psychiatry and Mental Health, University of Cape Town and the Faculty of Medicine and Health Sciences, University of Stellenbosch.